Automated Table Reproduction via Code Generation

-To evaluate \approach, we develop \benchmark, the first benchmark assessing LLM agents' capabilities to generate reproduction scripts. \benchmark~comprises 60 tasks derived from 23 software engineering papers.
-We manually validate all tasks in \benchmark~ for reproducibility, and the benchmark covers diverse software engineering techniques and programming languages not covered by the existing benchmarks.
-Evaluating \approach~on the benchmark shows that \approach~is effective, producing \goodscripttsize{}/60 reproduction scripts and outperforming the best available baseline, a vanilla agent (mini-swe-agent), by \goodscripttsizeoutperform{}$\times$.
-The approach is also efficient, taking an average of~\artisancost and~\artisantime{} per task.
-Beyond validating reproducibility, \approach{} also helped identify \newbugsize{} previously unknown inconsistencies between papers and their artifacts, further demonstrating the practical utility of our approach.
+To evaluate \approach, we present \benchmark, the first benchmark assessing LLM agents' capabilities to generate reproduction scripts. \benchmark~comprises 60 tasks derived from 23 software engineering papers that cover a diverse range of subfields and techniques, including program analysis, testing, and empirical studies.
+To ensure that the 60 tasks are feasible, we manually validate all tasks in \benchmark~for reproducibility.
+The benchmark focuses on recent, Dockerized artifacts that deterministically produce results without relying on non-public APIs or special hardware.
+This focus ensures that \benchmark is a realistic and relevant benchmark for evaluating the capabilities of LLM agents in reproducing research results, while also being accessible to a wide range of researchers and practitioners.
+Evaluating \approach~on the benchmark shows that \approach~is effective, producing \goodscripttsize{}/60 reproduction scripts and outperforming the best available baseline, a vanilla agent (mini-swe-agent), by \goodscripttsizeoutperform{}$\times$ in terms of successful reproduction scripts generated.
+The approach is also efficient, costing an average of~\artisancost and~\artisantime{} per task.